Greetings to All Virginia Ophthalmologists:

 Recently, while on vacation at the beach, I was sharing with my brother (who is non-medical) that some of my proudest achievements in Ophthalmology were when I made systemic diagnoses on patients who presented with eye symptoms.
 I particularly remember one young man who presented with iritis, who I was able to work up and diagnose with HLA B27 positive disease.
 He later related to me that he had been chronically ill and not feeling well since his teenage years, and the source had eluded diagnosis.
 Now that he was being treated by a rheumatologist he was able to enjoy life again, and he credited me for it.
 I went on to tell my brother that the insurer did not want me to work up my patient's iritis; they would have been happy for me to simply prescribe steroids and be done with it.
 As a solo voice I did not have much sway with the insurer (and I would not have had much sway with an ACO or with a risk sharing multi-specialty group) but as a member of our society, I was able to call upon our resources and was able to prevail and practice medicine in the best way for my patient.
 The ability to practice as a professional, and be recognized as one while delivering the best care for our patients lies at the heart of why our society exists.

 Thank you for what you do in bringing the best of eye care and ophthalmic surgery to your patients.
 We need your assistance in creating and maintaining a vibrant Virginia Society that works for all of us.
 Please join us in maintaining a strong, vigorous voice for our profession.

 is Now Open-Early Bird Rates Open until May 1

 Verification of Attendance: For information on CME certificates from past VSEPS scientific meetings, please click here.

-Dues notices for 2015 will be mailed soon.
-To renew your 2015 VSEPS dues online, or for more information on how to join, please select the blue "Register" menu tab at the top of this page.
+Dues notices for 2016 have been mailed.
+To renew your 2016 VSEPS dues online, or for more information on how to join, please select the blue "Register" menu tab at the top of this page.